- Academic skills resources

 - If a unit has a recommended prerequisite, this indicates that it will assume a certain level of background knowledge or prior study.
 It is important to take note of recommended prerequisites and complete units in the recommended order to ensure your best chance of academic success.
 Recommended prerequisites are listed where applicable under the 'Prerequisites' section of the unit description page.

-- Record of Results
+- Record of results

 - The place, especially the house, in which one resides.
+This information is required for your enrolment and may influence the types of financial assistance for which you are eligible.

 - Special circumstances

-This refers to circumstances which:
+Refers to circumstances which:

 - Were beyond the person's control

-- Did not make their full impact until on or after the census date, and
+- Did not make their full impact until on or after the Census Date, and

 - Statement of Academic Record